jonathondilworth/detailed-plutus-lecture-notes/README.md

 # Plutus Pioneer Program Lecture Notes - README

+**NOTE: These lecture notes are fairly outdated now.
+They'll be updated and maintained as we move forwards through any additional PPP cohorts.**

 ### **The Second Cohort Of The Plutus Pioneer Program**

 *Taken from my Haskell Notes: I really like how much emphasis is put on asking questions!
 Something that I've often found difficult.
 You see this again and again from: [Phil Wadler](https://media.ed.ac.uk/playlist/dedicated/179956591/1_0wugzt69/1_ihw6pzqo) (at 20:09) and [Simon P Jones](https://youtu.be/6COvD8oynmI?t=19) during their lectures.
 Great culture within the world of Haskell.*